madslundt/NetCoreEventSourceSample/README.md

 Reviews can later be deleted.

 # Code base
-The current solution is heavily depending on Eventflow which gives the possibility to use CQRS with ES.
+The current solution is heavily depending on Eventflow which gives the option to use CQRS with ES.

 [ Image of solution ]